Reviewing Magenta Therapeutics Inc. (MGTA)'s and Epizyme Inc. (NASDAQ:EPZM)'s results | New Business Observer

 |2.83

-Magenta Therapeutics Inc.’s average price target is $16, while its potential upside is 28.93%.
-Competitively Epizyme Inc. has a consensus price target of $20.17, with potential upside of 75.39%.
-Based on the data delivered earlier, Epizyme Inc. is looking more favorable than Magenta Therapeutics Inc., analysts belief.
+Magenta Therapeutics Inc. has an average target price of $16, and a 35.59% upside potential.
+Meanwhile, Epizyme Inc.’s average target price is $20.17, while its potential upside is 58.32%.
+The data provided earlier shows that Epizyme Inc. appears more favorable than Magenta Therapeutics Inc., based on analyst belief.

-The shares of both Magenta Therapeutics Inc. and Epizyme Inc. are owned by institutional investors at 85.4% and 94.5% respectively.
-Insiders held 2.2% of Magenta Therapeutics Inc. shares.
-On the other hand, insiders held about 0.2% of Epizyme Inc.’s shares.
+Magenta Therapeutics Inc. and Epizyme Inc. has shares owned by institutional investors as follows: 85.4% and 94.5%.
+2.2% are Magenta Therapeutics Inc.’s share owned by insiders.
+On the other hand, insiders owned about 0.2% of Epizyme Inc.’s shares.

 Performance